Protect Folder On Apache With Username And Password Login Using .htaccess

 Next, we need to create another file in the same folder which we reference on line 3 above: .htpasswd.
 You can place this file in another folder if you wish, but then you’ll need to provide the full path, e.g. AuthUserFile /folderA/folderB/.htpasswd.

-This file will include our username and an encrypted version of our password separated with a comma.
+This file will include our username and an encrypted version of our password, looking something like this:

 Upload these two files to the folder on your server, restart the server, and you should now be prompted with the following when you try to visit it: